Attempts being made to breathe new life into NDA after Patna opposition meet: Cong | Politics

 The Congress on Monday asserted that Opposition unity would be ''a game changer'' for the Indian political scenario and took a swipe at the BJP, saying those who used to talk of defeating the opposition parties alone are now making attempts to breathe new life into the NDA which had become a ''ghost''.

-Addressing a press conference here on the two-day crucial deliberations of Opposition parties starting this evening, Congress general secretary Jairam Ramesh said Prime Minister Narendra Modi has suddenly remembered the NDA.
+Addressing a press conference here on the two-day crucial deliberations of opposition parties starting Monday evening, Congress general secretary Jairam Ramesh said Prime Minister Narendra Modi has suddenly remembered the NDA (National Democratic Alliance).

 ''Attempts are being made to breathe new life into the NDA.
 There used to be no talk about NDA and suddenly since the past few days we are hearing and reading about it.
 Suddenly, it was reported that an NDA meeting has been called for tomorrow.
 So NDA, which had become a ghost, attempts are now being made to breathe a new life into it,'' Ramesh said.